-Welcome to our Ringwood Campus.
+Welcome to our Ringwood Campus

 Our deaf and hard of hearing students enrol into St Mary’s College and attend our campus based in Aquinas College Ringwood, where they immerse and thrive in all aspects of school life.
+Our Ringwood Campus offers an integrated secondary education for deaf and hard of hearing students from Years 7 to 12.
+Ringwood campus students are members of the Aquinas College community, wearing the Aquinas College uniform and included in all classes and extracurricular activities.

-- Mini Saundry
+- Mini Saundry (Head of Campus)

-Ringwood Campus overview
+Ringwood Campus at Aquinas College

 Environment